What are the Procedures for Examination and Cross-Examination of Witnesses under the Bharatiya Sakshya Adhiniyam (BSA)

 What happens if a witness refuses to testify?
 The court may take legal action or draw adverse inferences, depending on the circumstances.

-Are leading questions allowed in examination-in-chief?
+Are leading questions allowed in the examination-in-chief?
 No, leading questions are generally prohibited during examination-in-chief to ensure unbiased testimonies.

 What role do landmark judgments play in guiding examination procedures?
 They establish legal precedents that shape the interpretation and application of procedural laws.